 Evidence suggests placebos cause the release of neurochemical mediators from the periaqueductal grey (PAG) in the brainstem.
 The PAG directly connects to the spinal cord and modulates sensory pain circuits.
 The PAG receives input from the limbic system, amygdala, nucleus accumbens, hypothalamus and pre-frontal cortex.
 The inputs ensure the PAG is under tight emotional, motivational and mindset control.
 PAG pathways provide one potential mechanism by which thoughts, feelings and suggestions directly impact pain perception.

 Harvard Medical School researchers, including Dr Ted Kaptchuk and colleagues, believe we’re a long way from fully understanding the placebo effect.
 In a health letter, they state,

 “Rather than dismiss it, we should try to understand the placebo effect and harness it when we can.”

-Here are some things you can do (and think), based on what placebo research has have discovered so far:
+Here are some things you can do (and think) based on what placebo research has discovered so far:

-- Make sure you’re getting the support, care and attention you need from your healthcare provider.
-Placebo effects research has shown how important a supportive doctor-patient relationship can be (its one of the key ingredients).
+- Ensure you’re getting the support, care and attention you need from your healthcare provider.
+Placebo effects research has shown how meaningful a supportive doctor-patient relationship can be (it is one of the key ingredients).

 - Recognise that it might be ‘in your head’ — but there’s nothing wrong with that.
 Behind the subjective experience of feeling better (and worse) are objective changes in brain chemistry that researchers have only started to understand.

 - Keep your healthy scepticism.
 (There are some scathing take-downs of the idea we can ‘harness the power of placebo).
-Quacks and charlatans can exploit the placebo effect to peddle treatments that are useless, and even harmful.
+Quacks and charlatans can exploit the placebo effect to peddle useless and even harmful treatments.
 Stick to treatments that are known to be directly effective.

 A final word of caution